-When war comes to Iraq, librarian Alia Muhammad Baker worries about her library and its books.
-With the help of the community, she starts to move the books to her own home.
-Through Alia's courage and perseverance, much of the library collection is saved before the library burns down.
+When conflict comes to Iraq, librarian Alia Muhammad Baker fears for the safety of her library and its treasured books.
+With the help of her community, Alia bravely transports the books to her own home, risking her safety to save much of the library's collection from destruction.

 The Librarian's Stories by Lucy Falcone

 The library in Sarajevo, once a sanctuary for the community, is reduced to ashes by bombs.
 Amidst the destruction, the librarian shares stories, becoming a beacon of hope and offering comfort during dark times.

 The Librarian's Stories explore storytelling to heal and connect communities, hope and resilience in adversity, the role of individuals during challenging times, and the impact of war on everyday lives.